New on the blogHave a look at my latest posts

 Kitchen shelf with GreenGate tins and crockery

-Country kitchen with farmhouse sign
+Country kitchen with a farmhouse sign

-Kitchen with SMEG fridge in mint
+Kitchen with a SMEG fridge in mint

 The kitchen in three favourite corners · GreenGate, Farmhouse & SMEG mint

-The hallway · the first welcome
+The hallway · the first hello

 And now the secret

 And because I like to be honest: this proud cabinet you see above isn’t really a “real” piece of furniture at all.
-I built it from plain IKEA shoe cabinets – a bit of chalk paint, a thick oak board as the top, old knobs from the flea market, patient sanding, and finally the lettering applied with stencils and black paint.
+I built it from plain IKEA shoe cabinets – a bit of chalk paint, a thick oak board as a top, old knobs from the flea market, patient sanding, and finally the lettering applied with stencils and black paint.
 Suddenly it had become my favourite storage piece.
 Sometimes it doesn’t take the most expensive piece, just a good idea and a little courage with the brush.